jan9won/article/cs-core/Character Encoding.md

 ### UTF-8 vs EUC-KR vs CP949
 ### Which Encoding For What Use

-## More About Common Compatibility Issues And Setting Up Environments
+## More About Common Compatibility Issues And Environment Setups

 ### Between Shells